lunagariya-parth/Git-Practical/README.md

 ## 4. cherry pick
- 1.Pick some commits from feature branch to master branch
+ 1.Pick some commits from feature branch to main branch
   ```sh
      git cherry-pick (commit-id)
   ```